mike7534/terraform-aws-docker-instance/README.md

- Go to the `README.md` and make a description of your module.

----
 Terraform Module to provision an AWS EC2 instance with the latest amazon linux 2023 ami and installed docker in it.

 Not intended for production use.
 It is an example module.